lucabriguglia/OpenCQRS/docs/With-Event-Sourcing.md

 ```

 At this stage, we might want to create our read model.
-It can be achieved by sending a message to a bus or by creating an event handler that will be called after the execution of the command:
+It can be achieved by sending a message to a bus or by creating an event handler that will be called automatically after the execution of the command:

 ```C#
 public class ProductCreatedHandler : IEventHandlerAsync<ProductCreated>